felipeomar/felipeomar.github.io/tutorials/tutorial_install_opencv.md

 ## Download an OpenCV version

-To download an OpenCV version, you need to go to [OpenCV page](https://sourceforge.net/projects/opencvlibrary/files/opencv-unix/) on sourceforge.net and get your favorite version.
+To download an OpenCV version, you need to go to [OpenCV page](https://sourceforge.net/projects/opencvlibrary/files/opencv-unix/) and get your favorite version.
 If you prefer, you can also put the command ***wget*** on your terminal:

 ```
 wget https://sourceforge.net/projects/opencvlibrary/files/opencv-unix/3.3.0/opencv-3.3.0.zip
 ```
 For anothers versions, just modify the version numbers on the website link.

-Now, you have to go to folder where you downloaded the archive and descompact it.
+Now, you have to go to the folder where you downloaded the archive and descompact it.
 On terminal:

 ```
 unzip opencv-3.3.0.zip